WELCOME!! ...to the Town of East Hampton, Recreation Department website.

 If you would like to receive information via text or email, please sign up with Notify Me and select "Recreation" under "Calendar" category to receive the most recent Recreation Program Information throughout the year.

-*Due to the ongoing uncertainty of the COVID-19 pandemic, the Recreation Department is offering outdoor only/appropriately modified, programs and clinics as weather permits.
+*Due to the ongoing uncertainty of the COVID-19 pandemic, the Recreation Department is offering appropriately modified, programs and clinics.
 All offerings are administered according to the NY State "Sports and Programming Guidelines".
 A recreation programming action plan was reviewed by the Town Council and implemented by the Town’s Recreation Department with public safety as a cornerstone to the return to the field, and has been constantly monitored since its development.

 The Recreation Department will continue to post any new updates or changes to these modified measures here on the town's website.
-We hope that everyone is staying safe and healthy by practicing social distancing, wearing masks, and washing hands frequently.
+We hope that everyone is staying safe and healthy by practicing social distancing, wearing masks if unvaccinated, and washing hands frequently.

 Pantigo Ballfield Relocation to Stephen Hands Path